koka-lang/libmprompt/README.md

 Some known issues are:

-- `gdb`, `lldb`: when using _gpools_ on Linux you will see segmentation fault errors (`SEGV`) which happen when demand paging stack memory; you need to continue through those or set the debugger to ignore them (enter `handle SIGSEGV nostop` in `gdb`).
+- `gdb`, `lldb`: when debugging (with _gpools_ enabled) on Linux you will see segmentation fault errors (`SEGV`) which happen when demand paging stack memory; you need to continue through those or set the debugger to ignore them (enter `handle SIGSEGV nostop` in `gdb`).

-- `lldb` on macOS has no such issue, but in debug mode we use an extra thread to handle Mach exceptions (to avoid this long standing `lldb` [bug](https://bugs.llvm.org//show_bug.cgi?id=22868)).
+- `lldb`: debugging on macOS has no such issue, but in debug mode we use an extra thread to handle Mach exceptions (to avoid a long standing [bug](https://bugs.llvm.org//show_bug.cgi?id=22868) in `lldb`).

 - On Windows with MSVC you need to compile with `-EHa` to unwind exceptions reliably.
-  Backtraces in Visual Studio work well but sometimes the debugger stops a backtrace too soon when libmprompt is unable to put a gstack at a lower address than its parent.
+  Backtraces in Visual Studio (and `windbg`) work well but sometimes the debugger stops a backtrace too soon when libmprompt is unable to put a gstack at a lower address than its parent.

+- Use `mp_backtrace` to capture backtraces in the program.

 ## Libmprompt